How SEM Can Increase Traffic and Conversions for Ecommerce

 Using Google Analytics for SEM

 Google Analytics is an indispensable tool for ecommerce businesses employing SEM strategies.
-It offers a comprehensive view of your website’s performance, including user behavior, traffic sources, and most importantly, the success of your SEM efforts.
+It offers a comprehensive view of your website’s performance, including user behaviour, traffic sources, and most importantly, the success of your SEM efforts.

 To fully harness the power of Google Analytics for SEM, you need to understand and keep track of the following: